John McCarthy (referee)

-John Michael McCarthy (born October 12, 1962) is an American commentator for Bellator MMA, former mixed martial arts referee, best known for officiating numerous bouts promoted by the Ultimate Fighting Championship (UFC), dating back to UFC 2.
-He co-hosts the MMA and combat sports podcast "Weighing In" with Josh Thomson.
+John Michael McCarthy (born October 12, 1962) is a retired American mixed martial arts (MMA) referee best known for officiating numerous bouts promoted by the Ultimate Fighting Championship (UFC), dating back to UFC 2.
+He is credited as being one of the greatest and most recognizable referees in combat sports history and an important figure in the mixed martial arts world, helping create the Unified Rules of MMA after initially creating the original rule book of the UFC.
+He currently is a commentator for the Professional Fighters League (PFL) and co-hosts the combat sports-based podcast "Weighing In" with former fighter Josh Thomson.

-Biography
+Career

 McCarthy spent some time as an officer of the Los Angeles Police Department, retiring around 2008.

 In 1993, he became involved with the newly created Ultimate Fighting Championship (UFC) fighting tournament.
-He was the referee for UFC 1, launching a career as a UFC referee.
+He was the referee for UFC 2, launching a career as a UFC referee.
 The UFC initially started with very few rules, but McCarthy gave feedback that it was too dangerous and suggested additional rules, many of which were adopted.
-McCarthy often starts matches by saying "let's get it on" to the fighters, and this has become an iconic catchphrase that is associated with him and his refereeing.
+McCarthy would often start matches by saying "let's get it on" to the fighters, which became an iconic catchphrase that is associated with him and his refereeing.